d-morrison/IntroStatActivities/_book/04-A05-EDA-1quantitative.md

 ### Take-home messages

-1. Histograms, box plots, and dot plots can all be used to graphically display a single quantitative variables.
+1. Histograms, box plots, and dot plots can all be used to graphically display a single quantitative variable.

 2. The box plot is created using the five number summary: minimum value, quartile 1, median, quartile 3, and maximum value.
 Values in the data set that are less than $Q_1 - 1.5*IQR$ and greater than $Q_3 + 1.5*IQR$ are considered outliers and are graphically represented by a dot outside of the whiskers on the box plot.